State Bar of Arizona Course on Professionalism (Virtual Course)- 08/12/25

 Laine Page McDonald Related Seminars and Products

-has served as the Town Magistrate for the Town of Marana since 2015.
-Prior to her appointment, she worked in the Marana Legal Department for nine years.
+was appointed by Governor Hobbs to the Superior Court in Pima County in March of 2025 and took the bench in April 2025.
+She is presently assigned to the family law bench.
+Prior to being appointed to the Superior Court bench, Judge McDonald served as the Town Magistrate for the Town of Marana from 2015 to 2025.
+Prior to her appointment as Town Magistrate, she worked in the Marana Legal Department for nine years, serving as the Town Prosecutor and doing civil work for the Town of Marana.
 Judge McDonald is a 2003 graduate of the University of Arizona and a 2006 graduate of the University of Arizona Rogers College of Law.
-Judge McDonald is on the board of the Morris K. Udall Inn of Court, vice president of the Arizona Magistrates Association, vice president of the Southern Arizona Chapter of the Arizona Women Lawyers Association, co-chair of the statewide Limited Jurisdiction New Judge Orientation, a member of the Arizona Supreme Court's Limited Jurisdiction Courts Committee and is a frequent presenter for both the Arizona Judicial College and the State Bar of Arizona.
-When she is not at work in the Town of Marana, Judge McDonald spends her time riding her horses and generally enjoying the outdoors.
+Judge McDonald serves on the Arizona Supreme Court Task Force on Public Communication and Commission on Victims in the Courts.
+She is also a member of the Arizona Supreme Court’s Commission on Access to Justice Rules Workgroup.
+Previously, Judge McDonald served as co-chair of the statewide Limited Jurisdiction New Judge Orientation and a member of the Arizona Supreme Court's Limited Jurisdiction Courts Committee.
+Judge McDonald is a frequent presenter for both the Arizona Judicial College and the State Bar of Arizona.

 Elena S Nethers Related Seminars and Products